mstksg/inCode/copy/entries/type-levels.md

 if it knows that the first list is `VNil`, then it knows that `n ~ Z`, so the second list *has to also* be `VNil`.
 Thanks GHC!

+From here on out, we're now always going to assume that GHC's exhaustiveness checker is on, so we always handle every branch that GHC tells us is necessary, and skip handling branches that GHC tells us is unnecessary (through compiler warnings).

 We can even express more complicated relationships with type families (type-level "functions"):